Sustainable Landscaping Initiatives at Massasoit Community College

 Massasoit’s edible community garden, situated between two classroom buildings, grows a wide variety of vegetables, herbs, and fruit trees.
 The garden helps to demonstrate the potential for urban gardening, engage the campus community, and foster an appreciation for growing one’s own food.

-Learn more about the Brockton campus gardens by following our new Self-Guided Tour, developed by Professor Andrew Oguma.
+Tour the Brockton campus gardens by following our new Self-Guided Tour, developed by Dr. Andrew Oguma.

 Why sustainable landscaping?